elizabethzhu1/ml-stock-predictor/README.md

 # ml-stock-predictor
-ML model that predicts whether the S&amp;P 500 will go up.
+Python ML model that predicts whether the S&amp;P 500 will go up, using pandas and sklearn.